dlab-berkeley/programming-fundamentals/1-3_pipe.md

 #### Challenge 1

-Create a file under my_files called "sorts.txt" that contains these data
+Create a file under my_files called "sorts.txt" that contains these data.
+(Use a text editor, put one number on each line in the file, and save.)

 ~~~
 10